 Even so, it’s a relatively straightforward walk from the car park to the summit along a well-worn track, and as it’s such a popular hike you’re more than likely to have other people to follow so you’re unlikely to ever get lost.

+One thing has to be said at this point though, which is please don’t deviate from the path to try to get away from fellow walkers.
 The John Muir Trust installed the path as a way to conserve the mountain and it’s only now starting to recover after years of abuse.
 It would be a shame if the place was irreparably damaged for future generations.